carmelamonis/belly-button-biodiversity/README.md

 First we read in the [samples.json](data/samples.json) using the D3 library in order to create a few charts.

+A dropdown is available in order to view the visualizations for a specific individual.
 The first chart is a horizontal barchart to display the top 10 OTUs found in an individual.
 The second chart is a bubble chart that display each sample.
 When rendered, the page should display these charts along with the individual's demographic information.

 ![Page](images/page.png)